CartoDB/dataservices-api/doc/geocoding_functions.md

 This function geocodes postal codes and country names and transforms them to points or polygon geometries.
 The postal code polygon geocoder covers the United States, France, Australia and Canada; a request for a different country will return an empty response.

 ### cdb_geocode_postalcode_polygon(_postal_code text, country_name text_)

+Geocodes the postal code, and country name, into polygon data.

 #### Arguments